-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee?
+X

-Amount of application fee: 50
+Amount of application fe 50 -

-=

 Yes No

-Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need?
+X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students х Same fee Free Reduced Yes No